MingLQing/SpriteAtlasToTMPSprite/README.md

 If you encounter the error "ArgumentException: Could not get atlas data - Sprite is not packed.", simply run the project once, then retry the operation to resolve it

-Tip: Spriet Atlas V2 (Experimental) not supported
+Tip: Support Sprite Atlas V2 (experimental version not supported)

 使用说明：